William Reardon Smith: Honours

-As a result of his philanthropy, Reardon Smith was made a freeman of the city of Cardiff.
-He was deputy lieutenant of Glamorganshire.
+In recognition of his philanthropy, Reardon Smith was awarded the Honorary Freedom of the City of Cardiff in 1928.
+He served as a Justice of the Peace and was appointed a Deputy Lieutenant for Glamorganshire.

-He was created a baronet in the 1920 Birthday Honours in recognition of shipping services during the First World War.
-Although, at the time, Lloyd George was selling baronetcies for £15,000 and Cardiff had the reputation of being the "city of dreadful knights", there is no conclusive evidence that Reardon Smith paid for his.
-He was succeeded in the baronetcy by his son, Willie.
+He was created a baronet in the 1920 Birthday Honours "for services to shipping during the First World War".
+Although, at the time, Lloyd George was selling baronetcies for £15,000 and Cardiff had the reputation of being the "city of dreadful knights", there is no conclusive evidence that Reardon Smith paid for his title.
+He was succeeded in the baronetcy by his elder son, Willie.

-In 1932, Reardon Smith was made a member of the Worshipful Company of Shipwrights (which brought with it the Freedom of the City of London).
+In 1932, Reardon Smith was admitted as a Freeman of the City of London, becoming a Liveryman of the Worshipful Company of Shipwrights.

 Legacy

-There is a bust of him in Cardiff City Hall.
+There is a bust of Sir William Reardon Smith by Sir Goscombe John at Cardiff City Hall.